-Residency and citizenship are not the same things.
+Residency and citizenship are not the same thing.
 This is one of the most common causes of confusion amongst future expats.
 If you move to another country, you don’t give up citizenship in your home country.
 Instead, you’ll be granted a visa that enables you to spend time in a new country.

-It’s true that applying to a second residency or citizenship in a new country opens several opportunities and advantages not only for you but for your families (if you’re bringing them along), like access to healthcare, education, and business opportunities, but what are the pros and cons of each program?
+It’s true that applying to a second residency or citizenship in a new country opens several opportunities and advantages not only for you but for your family (if you’re bringing them along), like access to healthcare, education, and business opportunities, but what are the pros and cons of each program?

 This article aims to help you better understand both investment programs, as relocating to a new country can be a crucial life decision.

 From Greece to Spain to Portugal, countries around the globe offer investment programs that allow foreigners to invest locally in exchange for permanent citizenship or residency by investment; this is either in the form of real estate or other forms of commercial investments.